NuGet/docs.microsoft.com-nuget/docs/Schema/Target-Frameworks.md

  xamarinxboxthreesixty | Xamarin for XBox 360 | netstandard1.4
  xamarinxboxone | Xamarin for XBox One | netstandard1.4

-> [!NOTE]
+> [!Note]
->	Stephen Cleary has created a tool that lists the supported PCLs, which you can find on his post, <a href="http://blog.stephencleary.com/2012/05/framework-profiles-in-net.html">Framework profiles in .NET</a>.
+> Stephen Cleary has created a tool that lists the supported PCLs, which you can find on his post, [Framework profiles in .NET](http://blog.stephencleary.com/2012/05/framework-profiles-in-net.html).